 - Trauma.
 Auto accidents, sports injuries, or repetitive motions (among others) may damage or even sever nerves.

 - Medical conditions.
 Besides diabetes, other diseases and disorders can cause neuropathy.
-These include kidney or liver problems, hypothyroidism, tumors, autoimmune problems like lupus or rheumatoid arthritis, inherited disorders like Charcot-Marie-Tooth, infections such as shingles or Lyme disease, and others.
+These include kidney or liver problems, hypothyroidism, tumors, autoimmune problems like lupus or rheumatoid arthritis, inherited disorders like Charcot Marie Tooth disease, infections such as shingles or Lyme disease, and others.

 - Exposure to certain chemicals.
 Exposure may be accidental (such as heavy metal or other toxins) or intention (as in some medications, especially cancer treatments).